wrcarpenter/Z-Spread/README.md

 # Z-Spread

+> Compound interest is the eighth wonder of the world.
+He who understands it, earns it ... he who doesn't ... pays it. - Albert Einstein

 Z-spread assumes zero volatility in cash flows and interest rates - it is considered to be a "static" valutaion tool, but still more informative than a simple yield spread.